metriql/metriql.com/blog/2021-07-17-introducing-metriql.md

 unlisted: true
 ---

-Metric definitions is a hot topic most people are talking about lately.
-Ben has written [The missing piece of the modern data stack](https://benn.substack.com/p/metrics-layer) and Basecamp came up with the [Headless BI](https://basecase.vc/blog/headless-bi) concept in the last few months.
+Metric definitions is a hot topic that most people are talking about lately.
+Ben has written [The missing piece of the modern data stack](https://benn.substack.com/p/metrics-layer) and Basecamp came up with the [Headless BI](https://basecase.vc/blog/headless-bi) concept.

 We have been also giving careful thoughts to this particular problem for a while.
 The way we think about metrics is not just about the definitions, instead, a better integration between data tools and data warehouses.
 Most companies already use a modern data warehouse and have adopted the data warehouse as the single source of truth.
 They ingest data in real-time, run ELT jobs directly in their data warehouse, run ad-hoc queries and get the results in low-latency, and even run ML jobs on them.